Sramana: How many people do you have in San Francisco versus France?

 Sramana: What is your impression of the startup environment in France right now?

-Miguel Valdés-Faura: It is better than you would expect it to be if you read the news.
+Miguel Valdés-Faura: It is better than what you would expect it to be if you read the news.
 In the US people are saying that everything is terrible in France.
 In France I have personally met the Minister of Innovation who takes time to meet with entrepreneurs.
 I can tell you that for me France is still one of the top two countries in Europe for innovation along with Germany and the UK.
 No doubt about that.

 The Government is still helping a lot.
 They are helping people create companies and innovate.
 There has been some news in the past 6 to 8 months that the Government has made decisions that could impact innovation in France.
 I am happy because I am seeing signs from the Government that they are changing their positions.
 They are spending time with investors and entrepreneurs.
 It is not as good for companies as it was four years ago because of the difficulty with the economy, but I am seeing positive signs.
 There are some good moves being made to allow investors from around the world to invest in French startups.